My head hits a pillow, 27 hours and 4700 miles after waking up.

 There were more questions while waiting for the connecting flight in Toronto earlier: will the baggage handlers respect the word ‘FRAGILE‘ emblazoned all over the thing plastic bags covering our bikes?
 Will the stickers stay on our weird luggage?
 (Kristian and I brought an ancient strapless scouting duffel bag and a thin linen sack, respectively, to put our pannier bags in during the flight).
 How many of our possessions are in the same continent as us currently, and how many are stranded on some tarmac or being detonated by security forces back in Gatwick?

 But, as usual, it all turned out fine.

 Luggage arrived, bikes were delivered unbent and unbroken to the oversized luggage section.
-We reassembled them under the curious and suspicious eye of other luggage-waiters, then rode them 10 miles through Vancouver suburbs until we reached the hostel.
+We reassembled them under the curious and suspicious eye of other luggage-waiters, then rode them 10 miles through Vancouver suburbs to the hostel.

 Already the trip has brought conversations, connections, comparisons.